Selling Medicare: The Definitive Guide

 A Field Marketing Organization (FMO) is the link between Medicare insurance carriers and independent Medicare sales agents.

-It’s important to partner with a reputable Medicare FMO that offers a good mix of carriers and products, fully-vested contracts, training, support, and technology.
+It’s important to partner with a reputable Medicare FMO that offers a good mix of carriers and products, fully vested contracts, training, support, and technology.

 Selling Medicare can be overwhelming when you’re working alone, and that’s why companies like The Brokerage Inc. exist.
 A good FMO empowers you to sell more, earn more, and stay independent.
-For more information, check out this guide on how to find the best Medicare FMO.

 Complete AHIP & Carrier Certifications

 AHIP (America’s Health Insurance Plans) is an industry-recognized certification test.
-If you want to sell Medicare Advantage products, then you must become AHIP certified for most carriers.
+If you want to sell Medicare Advantage products, then you must become AHIP-certified for most carriers.

 In addition to the AHIP, each carrier requires you to complete their unique certifications.
 Because Medicare Advantage is such a highly regulated product, the carriers want to make sure that you are correctly representing them.